-189. The process described in this document has assessed the environmental impacts of all elements of the infrastructure proposed for the Shillong Solid Waste Management Subproject.
+- 181. The process described in this document has assessed the environmental impacts of proposed additional works in the development of an emergency landfill site in Shillong..
 Potential negative impacts were identified in relation to construction and operation of the improved infrastructure, but no impacts were identified as being due to either the subproject design or location.
 Mitigation measures have been developed to reduce all negative impacts to acceptable levels.
 These were discussed with specialists responsible for the engineering aspects, and as a result some measures have already been included in the outline designs for the infrastructure.
-This means that the number of impacts and their significance has already been reduced by amending the design.

-190. During the construction phase, impacts mainly arise in form of dust and noise generation.
-These are common impacts of construction in and around urban areas, and there are well developed methods for their mitigation.

-191. There were limited opportunities to provide environmental enhancements, but certain measures were included.
-For example it is proposed that the project will employ the workforce people who live in the vicinity of construction sites, if possible, to provide them with a short-term economic gain; and plant trees on and around completed parts of the SWM facilities site to improve the appearance and provide a small ecological gain.
+This means that the number of impacts and their significance has already been reduced by amending the design. - 182.
+The necessary environmental clearance, forest clearance and consent to establish and consent operate has been obtained.
+There is no sensitive environmental receptor in or around the sanitary land fill site and the location of storage of excavated earth. - 183.
+During the construction phase, impacts mainly arise in form of dust and noise generation.
+These are common impacts of construction in and around urban areas, and there are well developed methods for their mitigation. - 184.
+There were limited opportunities to provide environmental enhancements, but certain measures were included.
+For example it is proposed that the project will employ the workforce people who live in the vicinity of construction sites, if possible, to provide them with a short-term economic gain; and plant trees on and around completed parts of the SWM facilities site to improve the appearance and provide a small ecological gain. - 185.
+Mitigation will be assured by a program of environmental monitoring conducted during construction to ensure that all measures are implemented, and to determine whether the environment is protected as intended.
+This will include observations on- and off-site, document checks, and interviews with workers and beneficiaries, and any requirements for remedial action will be reported to the SIPMIU.
+There will also be a longer-term survey to monitor the expected improvements in the town environment from the improved solid waste management.

-14 Unit costs of domestic consultants include fee, travel, accommodation and subsistence.
+13 Unit costs of domestic consultants include fee, travel, accommodation and subsistence.